f4exb/cm256cc/README.md

-# cm256
+# cm256cc
-Fast GF(256) Cauchy MDS Block Erasure Codec in C
+Fast GF(256) Cauchy MDS Block Erasure Codec in C++

+This is the rewrite in (as much as possible) pure C++ of [cm256](https://github.com/f4exb/cm256).
+In some contexts like Qt programs and plugins the original cm256 library does not work.

 cm256 is a simple library for erasure codes.
 From given data it generates redundant data that can be used to recover the originals.